Icenium/bond-content/layout-and-navigation/lesson-1.md

 ### Step 3.
 Switch to a Drawer

-While the TabStrip has been a common navigation pattern since the early days of mobile, drawer navgation has gained in popularity in recent years.
+While the TabStrip has been a common navigation pattern since the early days of mobile, drawer navigation has gained in popularity in recent years.
 In mobile apps, the Drawer is a hidden navigation menu that slides into view from the right or left side of the screen based on user interaction, like clicking a button or swiping in from the edge of the screen.

 <hr data-action="start" />